niyazed/forecasting/README.md

 # 📈 forecasting
-A simple template of statistical and DL forecasting on some synthetic data
+Templates of statistical and DL forecasting on some synthetic data